Choice-Studio/ableton_website_clone/README.md

-# 🚀 Ableton Website Clone
+# 🎸 Ableton Website Clone

 After going through Parcel, Webpack and manual compilers, I've settled on AstroJS!
-Before jumping straight into making website for my clients with Astro, I've taken the time to build this clone of the relatively complex website, [ableton.com](https://www.ableton.com).
+Before jumping straight into making website for my clients with Astro, however, I've taken the time to build this clone of the relatively complex website, [ableton.com](https://www.ableton.com).

 Ableton is one of the many websites featured on[ frontendpractice.com](https://frontendpractice.com), and I credit FEP for my initial discovery of Ableton.